The world of finance and investing can often seem confusing, cluttered and bloated with jargon. It needn’t be that way.

 Diversification can be across investment types – such as bonds, stocks and commodities – but you can also diversify across different industry sectors, currencies and countries.

 Dividend payments are often made by companies to their shareholders once or twice a year.
 These payments are the shareholder’s ‘share’ of the company’s annual profits.
 The amount you’ll receive depends on how many shares you hold.
-People buy shares in companies not just to make a return by selling them at a higher price in the future, but also to receive a regular dividend.
+People typically buy shares in companies for two reasons: to hope to make a return by selling them at a higher price in the future, and to receive a regular dividend.

 Emerging markets are developing nations, whose economies are deemed by investors to not yet be fully developed, but where strong economic growth is predicted for the future.
-The most well-known emerging market economies are China, India and Brazil.
+The most well-known emerging market economies are the BRIC countries (Brazil, Russia, India and China).

-Investors monitor emerging markets closely because companies in these nations can increase in share price very quickly – off the back of good economic growth in the region or increased global trade.
-However, they can also experience large decreases in share price too, which is why emerging markets are often see as quite volatile and best suited to high-risk investment strategies.
+Investors monitor emerging markets closely because companies in these nations can increase in share price very quickly,should there be good economic growth in the region or increased global trade.
+However, they can also experience large decreases in share price too, which is why emerging markets are often see as quite volatile (see Volatility) and best suited to high-risk investment strategies.

-‘Equity’ is quite simply another name for company shares.
+‘Equity’ is quite simply another name for company shares (or stocks).
 Equities are popular with investors who are looking to make more money than they could through savings accounts or bonds, provided they’re prepared to accept more risk as a result.

 Exchange-traded funds (ETFs)

 Exchange-traded funds (ETFs) contain many individual investments and can span many different asset classes.
-They could, for example, contain shares in hundreds of Japanese companies, or be linked to the S&P 500, which is the stock market that tracks the 500 largest businesses in the US.
+They could, for example, contain shares in hundreds of Japanese companies, or be linked to the S&P 500, an index of 500 large, listed businesses in the US.

-The aim of an ETF is to reflect the performance of a whole section of the stock market so your money is not dependant on the fortunes of just one company or investment type.
-They are a good way of spreading your money across a high number of investments, to help spread risk.
+The aim of an ETF is to reflect the performance of a whole section of the stock market.
+That way your money isn’t dependent on the potentialfortunesof just one company or investment type.
+They are a good way of spreading your money across a high number of investments, and so spreading risk.

 See our ETF guide.